browncs-mlsystems-class/cs1390sp25/cs1390-plan.md

 ### Credits
 Website designed using pandoc.
 The class content borrows heavily from [cs229s](https://cs229s.stanford.edu/fall2024/) at Stanford University, created by Azalia Mirhoseini and Simran Arora.
-We have also drawn on work from Simon Boehm, Deepak Narayanan, Zhijao Jia, and cs149 at Stanford.
+We have also drawn on work from Simon Boehm, Deepak Narayanan, Zhihao Jia, and cs149 at Stanford.
 We thank Brown t-staff for managing the hydra cluster, without which it would be difficult to complete projects 2 and 3.